-Service Infrastructure is Google's foundational platform for creating, managing, and consuming APIs and services.
-It is used by Google APIs, Google Cloud APIs, and Cloud Endpoints.
-Service Infrastructure provides a wide range of features to service consumers and service producers, including authentication, authorization, auditing, rate limiting, billing, logging, and monitoring.
+Service Infrastructure is a foundational platform for creating, managing, securing, and consuming APIs and services across organizations.
+It is used by Google APIs, Cloud APIs, Cloud Endpoints, and API Gateway.
+Service Infrastructure provides a wide range of features to service consumers and service producers, including authentication, authorization, auditing, rate limiting, analytics, billing, logging, and monitoring.

-Service Infrastructure is designed to support thousands of service producers and millions of service consumers.
+Service Infrastructure is designed to support millions of service producers and service consumers.
 In order to handle such scalability, Service Infrastructure uses a distributed microservice architecture.
 The system is divided into three planes based on their functionality:

 - The Management Plane, which lets developers manage configurations of their services and their usage of services.